Preformed fibreglass ponds

 - Choose the largest pond your space will allow.

-Fitting preform ponds into the ground:
+Fitting rigid preform ponds into the ground:

 - Mark out the profile of the pond and its shelves on the ground using a series of hose pipes or string.